What we do

 Shotokan training in this club falls into three parts: kihon (basics), kata (forms), and kumite (sparring ) and is always preceded with a warm-up.
 Karate is more than just physical training, but also mental discipline; Karate should begin and end with respect.
 Funakoshi wrote: “The ultimate aim of Karate lies not in victory or defeat, but in the perfection of the character of the participant.”

 When we train

-The club’s main training session is on Thurday evening’s in room 2 at Mudeford Community Centre in Christchurch, Dorset.
-We train from 19:00 to 20:00 on Thursday every week ( please check the calendar for latest training days and gradings/ special courses ) .
+The club’s main training session is on Thurday evening’s in Sopley Parish Hall on the edge of Dorset just North of Christchurch.
+We train from 19:00 to 20:30 on Thursday every week ( please check the calendar for latest training days and gradings/ special courses ) .
 We also attend grading sessions in Salisbury; we strongly advise members to train at the grading centre, whether they are grading or not, as this gives the opportunity to train with the association’s chief/senior instructors.
 The SSKA annual summer and winter camps are based in Bournemouth and this is a fantasic opportunity to train with members from other clubs under a number of senior instructors.

 How much will it cost

 To start, you can try for a few weeks to see how you like the training, you should try Karate for two or three weeks – do not judge on the first lesson.
 Each session has a fee of £5 in advance.
 After a trial, if you want to continue with your training, you will need to become a member of the S.S.K.A.
 Membership of the S.S.K.A. gives you access to association training, grading and competitions (fees apply – see S.S.K.A.) and also provides you with a grading record.
 The annually renewable license includes insurance.
 Regular members may either pay weekly or £20 monthly in advance (£19.00 if by standing order).